OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 Welcome to Module 5 of the Open Science MOOC: Open Research Software and Open Source.
 This module has been developed [in the open](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source) through collaboration by an international team of [Open Source afficianados](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source#development-team).

 Software and technology underpin modern science, which is now almost inevitably computational to varying degrees.
 There is an ever-increasing demand for more sophisticated Open Source Software, matched by an increasing willingness for researchers to openly collaborate on new tools.

-These developments come with a specific ethical, legal and economic challenges that impact upon research workflows.
+The power of Open Source is in that it lowers the barriers to collaboration and adoption, therefore allowing ideas and technology to spread more rapidly.
 This Module will introduce the necessary tools required for transforming software into something that can be openly accessed and re-used by others.

 ### **Specific learning outcomes for this Module**: